padrinobook/padrinobook/chapters/login_and_registration.md

 ```

 We won't test the methods under the private keyword, there is no customized business logic inside these methods.
-We will even not test the difficult looking `set_confirmation_code` method because there is no customized business logic inside, and BCrypt is well tested.

 \begin{aside}
 \heading{Why private callbacks?}

-It is good practice to make your callbacks private that they can called only from inside the model and no other object can use these methods.
+It is good practice to make your callbacks private that they can called *only from inside the model*.
 Our `confirmation_code` method is public available but that is no problem, because it generates a random string.

 \end{aside}

-After creating the confirmation code mechanism for our user, we need to implement a authenticate which takes the confirmation code as an input and mark our user as *confirmed*.
-As always, let's begin with failing tests first:
+After creating the confirmation code mechanism for our user, we need to implement an authentication which takes the confirmation code as an input and mark our user as *confirmed*.
+Let's start with failing tests:

 ```ruby